wildwinter/dink/README.md

 The **Actors** column will be copied in to the recording script export, for ease of use with recording.

 #### Cast Recording Stats
-If you supply a Characters list list this you will also get a Cast page in the .xslx stats file.
+If you supply a Characters list list this you will also get a Cast page in the Excel [stats file](#stats-file).
 This will list all the characters, how many lines exist for them, how many are ready to record and how many are already recorded.

 ### Writing Status